horohoro-Git/PenguinRestaurant/README.md

 07/31 Fixed an issue where the batching of walls was broken when repositioning doors 08/01 Add a separate scene for the initial asset download on the game's first launch, and allow the player to manually start the download
-08/03 Implement download scene with hash-based file updates and server reconnection retry
+08/03 Implement download scene with hash-based file updates and server reconnection retry 08/04 Fixed removal of cached old files on update, proper resource release on game exit, and error handling when quitting during loading